 It’s amazing how just by tweaking position, prominence and even colours you can achieve amazing results with your website.
 There are so many differing opinions when it comes to what works and what doesn’t work online.

-Our top 6 tips to optimise the layout of your business website:
+Our top 6 tips to optimise your website:

 The larger the element is, the more important it is.
 Decide how vital certain site actions are, and size your call to action buttons accordingly